Netflix Korea's Economic Impact on K-Content Ecosystem

 Ratio

-When evaluating Netflix's tax contribution, the conventional approach focuses solely on corporate income tax reported in financial statements.
-However, this perspective misses 97.5% of Netflix's actual tax contribution to the Korean treasury.
-Input-output analysis reveals a massive "hidden" tax contribution through indirect taxes generated in the content production supply chain.
+Conventional assessments of Netflix's tax contribution focus solely on corporate income tax reported in financial statements.
+This perspective accounts for only 2.5% of Netflix's total tax contribution to the Korean treasury.
+Input-output analysis identifies substantial indirect tax revenue generated through the content production supply chain.

 Visible in Statements